galtshifter/hash-tool/README.md

 go build -o ./bin/hash-tool ./cmd/hash-tool
 ```

-This tool is making parallel requests for better performance, you can limit their number with `-parallel` flag
+**Note** that this tool is making parallel requests for better performance, you can limit their number with `-parallel` flag

 ## Examples of use